tin-z/tin-z.github.io/_posts/2023-04-14-escaping_chatgpt_memory.md

 <br />

-As discussed before, if the file is too big we can send it in a multi-part file format.
+As discussed earlier, if the file is too big to send in a single message, we can send it in a multi-part file format.
 Then we can use the `single-scan` mode, and so sending each time the prompt instruction and a piece of a new diff file.
-But, if we follow this solution we would end up with the following problem: Because the file is too big, then where do we split on it? simply we split the diff file by functions, and we send them to chatgpt in pieces.
+But, if we follow this solution we would end up with the following
+problem: Because the file is too big, then where do we split on it? simply we split the diff file by functions, and we send them to chatgpt in pieces.

 ```
      1  diff --git a/src/cmd/compile/internal/ssa/rewriteARM64.go b/src/cmd/compile/internal/ssa/rewriteARM64.go